eXTReMe Tracker

 Lead Yellow, cool opaque Naples Yellow Light Naples Yellow Deep Acrylic Vivid lime Green, Oil Yellow Green Opaque Brilliant Yellow Green, translucent in acrylics Cadmium Yellow Cadmium Yellow Medium Cadmium Orange, opaque Green Gold, Transparent Indian Yellow-Orange Lake Extra Yellow Raw Ocher, Opaque Translucent Yellow Oxide Chinese Vermilion Extra, translucent Permanent Green light Chromium Green Oxide Indian Yellow-Brown Transparent Burnt Sienna, translucent Cadmium Red Light-Medium, Opaque Thalo Green, transparent Raw Umber, translucent Burnt Umber, translucent Venetian Red Oxide, Warm, Opaque Opaque Green Light Pigment Photo Chip Chart Rembrandt Rose, Translucent Turquoise Blue-Green, transparent Quinacridone Magenta, Warm Thalo Blue Cyan, Transparent Cobalt Magenta, Cool Ultramarine Blue, Translucent Ultramarine Blue Light Manganese Violet Cobalt Blue French Ultramarine Blue Purple, Transparent Raw Sienna, translucent Ultramarine Violet

-Below is a plain RGB colorwheel, printed, and then photographed.
+Below is an RCW color wheel, printed, and then photographed.

 It should show (as I can see in the printed piece) a 20 degree shift of the color center in cyan and magenta, toward warm yellow.
-It doesn't.
-Cyan's center didn't move the 20 degrees that I'm seeing in the printed piece but it has become less intense in the cyan to blue range near the blue.
+IT DOESN'T SHOW.
+Cyan's center didn't move the 20 degrees that I'm seeing in the printed piece.
 The magenta center did move 20 degrees alright, and it included all 30 degrees as magenta in the move.
-I can't trust photographing in RGB mode to be as accurate as shooting in RAW mode and saving it in CMYK.
-And I can't trust an image printed from the RGB mode to be color accurate.
+I can't trust photographing in RGB mode to be as accurate as shooting in RAW mode and saving it in CMYK even though they are both recording light.
+I can't trust an image printed from the RGB mode to be color accurate either.

 RGB printed colorwheel